Resources

 ENGAGEMENT OF CAST

-The Agreement has been amended (Clause 4.1.13 and Clause 12) to reflect the SIWA mandatory terms relating to bullying, discrimination, and harassment processes.
+The Spada/Equity Individual Performance Agreement (the "Agreement") has been amended (Clause 4.1.13 and Clause 12) to reflect the SIWA mandatory terms relating to bullying, discrimination, and harassment processes.
 More information on the SIWA can be found here.

 USE OF THE AGREEMENT